Geospatial Science 250

 9) How to research and answer questions using GIS and spatial analysis tools

 10) How to apply GIS to a broad range of scientific applications

 11) Product generation (hard copy maps and web maps)

 Instructional strategies will include the following:

-Goals and Objectives of the Course:
+4. Goals and Objectives of the Course

 Having successfully completed this course, the student will be able to demonstrate fundamental knowledge and/or practical skills in the realm of Geographic Information Systems.
-This will include knowledge of the theoretical foundation of GISs, GIS applications areas, GIS user need requirements, GIS data considerations (including graphic and non-graphic data requirements), GIS manipulations and data analysis, and product generation from GISs.
-The student will gain practical experiences in the use of GIS technologies as well as in the use of Internet resources as related to GIS technologies.
+This will include knowledge of the theoretical foundation of GIS, GIS applications areas, GIS user need requirements, GIS data considerations (including graphic and non-graphic data requirements), GIS manipulations and data analysis, and product generation from GIS.
+The student will gain practical experiences in the use of GIS technologies as well as in the use of internet resources as related to GIS technologies.
 An underlying objective is to provide the student with the opportunity to gain an appreciation of the truly multidisciplinary usage of GIS technologies.
 GIS is a technology utilized not only by geographers, but also by scientists in other disciplines, researchers in numerous fields, and particularly by professionals in various business applications.

-Other Course Information:
+6. Other Course Information

 April 21, 2014 Rick Roth, Chair